didi/gendry/README.md

 }
 ```
 ScanMap scans data from rows and returns a `[]map[string]interface{}`
-int, float, string type may be stored as []uint8 by mysql driver, ScanMap just copy those value into the map.
-If you're sure that there's no binary data type in your mysql table(in most cases, this is true), you can use ScanMapDecode instead which will convert []uint8 to int, float64 or string
+int, float, string type may be stored as []uint8 by MySQL driver.
+ScanMap copies those values into the map.
+If you're sure that there's no binary data type in your MySQL table(in most cases, this is true), you can use ScanMapDecode instead which will convert []uint8 to int, float64 or string

 For more detail, see [scanner's doc](scanner/README.md)